stackbuilders/hapistrano/README.md

 * `restart_command` — if you need to restart a remote web server after a successful rollback, specify the command that you use in this variable.
 It will be run after both deploy and rollback.
+* `vc_action` - Controls if version control related activity should take place.
+It defaults to true.
+When you don't want activity like cloning, fetching etc. to take place, set this to `false`.

 After creating a configuration file as above, deploying is as simple as: